Julia-Wagner/PawfectMatch/README.md

 ## **Profile**

 A profile is automatically created for a user after registration.
 User profiles can be viewed by everyone, but only the owner of a profile can edit it.
-The profile detail page contains all posts details added by the user.
+The profile detail page contains all details added by the user.
 Users can follow and unfollow other profiles.
 If the owner of the profile added a name, it is shown at the top of the profile.
 If not, the username is visible there.

 ![Profile](docs/screenshots/profile_phone.png)\
 *Profile detail page on a phone*